SayedNadim/TA_computer_vision/README.md

 # TA_computer_vision
-codes used to teach in PyTorch lab for computer vision course in Gachon University as a TA
+Codes used to teach in [PyTorch lab] for [computer vision] course in Gachon University as [teaching assistant].
+Fall'2021.